Ricci flow on surfaces with conical singularities, II: Linear parabolic equation and maximum principle

 In \cite{mine}, we applied Lemma \ref{lem:one} and Lemma \ref{lem:energy} to a linear equation to show the local existence of the normalized Ricci flow.
 The linear equation was of the form

 We add an extra term $b(x,t)u$ in this paper because in addition to (\ref{eqn:smallone}), we would also like to study the evolution equation of $\pfrac{u}{t}$, which is of the form (\ref{eqn:one}).
-The new observation is that during the construction of $u$ in Lemma \ref{lem:one}, we can obtain some estimate for $\pfrac{u_k}{t}$, which passes on to $\pfrac{u}{t}$.
-This extra estimate will enable us to prove the local existence of the normalized Ricci flow in a smaller space, which guarantees, among other things, the boundedness of the Gauss curvature.
+The estimate of $\pfrac{u}{t}$ will enable us to prove the local existence of the normalized Ricci flow in a smaller space, which guarantees, among other things, the boundedness of the Gauss curvature.